ryoshiraki/brew/docs/Deprecating-Disabling-and-Removing-Formulae.md

 - it has been deprecated for a long time
 - the project has no license

-Popular formulae (e.g. have more than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not build from source and do not have a license.
+Popular formulae (e.g. have more than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) should not be disabled without a deprecation period of six months even if e.g. they do not build from source and do not have a license.

-Unpopular formulae (e.g. have fewer than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) can be disabled immediately for any of the reasons above e.g. they cannot be built from source on any supported macOS version or Linux.
+Unpopular formulae (e.g. have fewer than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) can be disabled after one month for any of the reasons above e.g. they cannot be built from source on any supported macOS version or Linux.
-They can be manually removed three months after their disable date.

 To disable a formula, add a `disable!` call.
 This call should include a deprecation date in the ISO 8601 format and a deprecation reason: